aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

                 # Inner VLAN ID to map from.
                 inner_vlan_from: <int; 1-4094>

-            # Map egress packets only.
+            # Map egress traffic only.
             direction_out:

                 # VLAN ID or range of VLAN IDs to map from.
 Range 1-4094.